Skip navigation.

 Board of Education (nonpartisan office)

-I School Board 4th Dept/Central (1)
+I School Board 5th Dept/Leeward (1)

 Board of Education (nonpartisan office)